torvalds/linux/Documentation/process/submitting-patches.rst

 Linus directly, so typically you should do your best to -avoid- sending him e-mail.

-If you have a patch that fixes an exploitable security bug, send that patch to security@kernel.org.
-For severe bugs, a short embargo may be considered to allow distributors to get the patch out to users; in such cases, obviously, the patch should not be sent to any public lists.
+If you have a patch that fixes an exploitable security , send that patch to security@kernel.org.
+For severe s, a short embargo may be considered to allow distributors to get the patch out to users; in such cases, obviously, the patch should not be sent to any public lists.

-Patches that fix a severe bug in a released kernel should be directed toward the stable maintainers by putting a line like this::
+Patches that fix a severe  in a released kernel should be directed toward the stable maintainers by putting a line like this::

   Cc: stable@vger.kernel.org